Learn about the hazards of the Internet, cyberbullying, sexting, and tips for safe internet use.

-When is it illegal take and/or post an image?
+When is it illegal to take and/or post an image?

 It is unlawful for a person to publish on the Internet a videographic or still image made in violation of the current law prohibiting filming, videotaping, or photographing a nonconsenting person in certain situations where there is an expectation of privacy.
-This is a Class 6 felony.
-(Code of Virginia § 18.2-386.1)
+This is a Class 6 felony when the violation involves a person under 18.
+(Code of Virginia § 18.2-386.1).

 What is sexting?

 The National Center for Missing and Exploited Children (2009) defines sexting as “youth writing sexually explicit messages, taking sexually explicit photos of themselves or others in their peer group, and transmitting those photos and/or messages to their peers.”

 Often this happens when a teen “texts” a sexually explicit image via cell phone, digital camera, or video game – perhaps to impress a boyfriend or girlfriend, or as a joke to a friend.
 However, it’s easy for the recipient to forward that image – by accident or on purpose – and soon it’s circulating through school.